A donkey made from a paper plate? You betcha! This fun craft is great for young children (template included).

 If you want to make this paper plate donkey with your kids at home, check out the step by step instructions below.

 And are you ready for some good news?
-You can get the free template (for the donkey’s eyes and nose) at the end of this post if you want to craft along at home.
+You can get the free template (for the donkey’s eyes and nose) at the end of this post.

 So without further ado, let’s get going.